-What’s the relationship between drinking alcohol and all-cause mortality risk?
+What’s the link between drinking alcohol and all-cause mortality risk?
 Does it depend on how much is consumed?
 On whether it’s beer, wine, or spirits liquors?

 Focusing on mortality risk from all causes is logical.
 Many people are more concerned with how long they live than what’s written on their death certificate.